-Population growth in the 0-14 year age bracket has been unexpectedly high in the last decade and Surrey County Council has been working closely with local primary schools to increase space and resources.
+1.9 Population growth in the 0-14 year age bracket has been unexpectedly high in the last decade and Surrey County Council has been working closely with local primary schools to increase space and resources.
 The situation at primary level is now in hand, even if growth continues at the same level.
 There is currently spare capacity at Woolmer Hill, the secondary school, on its 25 acre site.
+There are several private primary and secondary schools which serve local families.